Skip to Content

-The short season for picking and preserving elderberries means we don’t have long to get stuck in.
-Once the elderberries are almost black and hanging heavily on their stems, they won’t be around for long after the local bird population make their move.
+Once the elderberries are almost black and hanging heavily on their stems we’re ready to pick them.
+They won’t be around for long after the local bird population make their move.

 Full of antioxidants to aid healthy cell production and packed with Vitamin C, elderberries have all the qualities of a superfood and they’re free !